rdkcentral/Lightning-UI-Components/DEVNOTES.md

 - [How can I change the author name / email of a commit?](https://www.git-tower.com/learn/git/faq/change-author-name-email)
 - [Understanding Git Filter-branch and the Git Storage Model](https://manishearth.github.io/blog/2017/03/05/understanding-git-filter-branch/)
 - [git filter-branch documentation](https://git-scm.com/docs/git-filter-branch)

+## Are your snapshots different from another team member/Concourse?

+First run the `test:updateSnapshot` scripts (`yarn test:updateSnapshot`) in case the snapshots haven't been updated.

+If the snapshots are still failing:

+- Try running `yarn clean` followed by `yarn install` to see if that fixes the issue
+- Try deleting the node_modules folder followed by `yarn install`